FAQ

 When added, the icon is rewritten to support themes/styling and references.

-To reference an icon, add {%= components.SVG("star") %}
+To reference an icon, add {%= components.SVG("star") %} in your template.

 Other helper methods available, see ./views/compnents/SVG.html